pdx-cs-sound/baco/README.md

 The model and residue encoder were chosen to be as simple as reasonably possible to understand while still normally producing some compression on an input audio file.
-Preliminary results suggest compression better than `gzip` but usually worse than `FLAC`.
+Preliminary results suggest compression sometimes better than `gzip` but usually worse than `FLAC`.

 There are a number of possible modelers that could be tried;
 this could also be adaptive either over the whole signal or